tusharshahrs/pulumi-homelab/aws-vpc-ecsfargate/README.md

 ### How do I use it

-1. Go inside `crosswalk-vpc-ts` directory for usage information.
+1. Go inside `vpc-crosswalk-ts` directory for usage information.
-2. Go inside `fargate-with-crosswalk-vpc-python` directory for usage information.
+2. Go inside `ecs-fargate--python` directory for usage information.

 The ecs fargate example is identical to original one https://github.com/pulumi/examples/tree/master/aws-py-fargate